mpalitto/Domotica/README.md

 Each sONOFF have settings that can be changed like the PowerON state and timers.
 These will need to be stored in file.

-A regular socket will be used to get commands from command-line.
+A regular socket(port 9999) will be used to get commands from command-line.`echo list | nc -w 1 localhost 9999` (where `list` is the command to be sent in this case). available commands:
+1. list - list connected sONOFF devices
+2. name - `name devID devName` it gives an alias|name that can be used to give commands to the sONOFF device
+3. switch - `switch deviceID|alias on|off` switch sONOFF device ON or OFF

+(nodejs-websocket)[https://github.com/sitegui/nodejs-websocket] is A nodejs module for websocket server and client which is what I have used for this implementation.

 # Domotica
 Domotica system using Arduino + sONOFF-RF + nodeMCU + LWRF mood switches + Linux Server